GentlemanRider/FreeCAD-Flat-Icons/Workflow/StyleGuide.md

 # Implementation details

 ## CSS driven styles
 Inkscape and QT both support CSS styling on SVG elements.
 This is beneficial because it enforces style consistency and also allows to alter the style at a later stage in a centralized manner. (if you are thinking about a future light version, you are right).
-The provided (path and filename) CSS file includes all the classes referenced in this guide.
+See the [CSS classes reference](https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/CssClasses.md) for details.

 ## Flat slanted perspective
 <img src="https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/Images/DynamicDataExamples.png" alt="drawing" style="width:800px;"/>